- General Enquiries

-Our thyroid cancer service sees, offers advice about, and treats thyroid and parathyroid disease.
-We investigate and treat large numbers of patients with goitre (swelling of the thyroid that causes a lump in the neck) and suspected or diagnosed thyroid cancer.
-We treat over 70 new and recurrent thyroid cancers per year as well as managing the follow-up care of several hundred more.
+The Trust’s department of thyroid and endocrine surgery is the first and largest department of its type in the UK.
+It specialises in the management of all aspects of thyroid disease.
+The service sees, offers advice about, and treats thyroid cancer, benign thyroid diseases, parathyroid and adrenal disease.
+We investigate and treat large numbers of patients with goitre (swelling of the thyroid that causes a lump in the neck) and all types of suspected and confirmed thyroid cancer.
+We treat over 70 new and recurrent thyroid cancers per year as well as managing the follow-up care of several hundred more, and thyroidectomy for benign thyroid disease in over 250 cases.

-The inpatient stay following thyroid surgery at our Trust is an average of one night, compared to the London average of three nights, so our patients are able to spend less time in hospital and more time recovering comfortably at home with the associated benefits.
+The inpatient stay following thyroid cancer surgery at our Trust is one third of other London hospitals, so our patients are able to spend less time in hospital and more time recovering comfortably at home with the associated benefits.

 Conditions and treatments

 Thyroid cancer is a rare disease arising from the thyroid gland, a small gland at the base of the neck.
+Thyroid cancer is uncommon but increasing in incidence – approximately one per cent of all UK cancers originate from the thyroid gland.
 The most common symptom of cancer of the thyroid is a painless lump or swelling that develops in your neck, but it may also cause changes to the voice or lymph node enlargement.

-We see benign and malignant thyroid lumps both to address symptoms and to exclude malignancy.
-We address thyroid cancer with a joint surgical and endocrine oncological clinic.
-Our MDT is supported with cross-sectional imaging, isotope imaging, cytology, histopathology and specialist nurses of the highest standards.
+This service manages patients with thyroid lumps both to address symptoms and to exclude malignancy.
+All clinics have a joint surgical and endocrine oncological make-up and are supported with imaging, isotope studies, cytology, histopathology and specialist nurses of the highest standards.

 Our service offers complete management of thyroid cancer.
 While not all patients with thyroid cancer will follow this treatment pathway, our most common treatments include: